Starting a food truck: here is your checklist

 Staff

-Employees aged 18 and up are permitted to independently serve and sell alcohol to people aged 18 and older.
-Do make sure that they have a supervisor who is at least 21 years old.
+Employees aged 16 and over are permitted to independently serve and sell alcohol to people aged 18 and older.
+You must make sure that they always have a supervisor who is at least 21 years old.
 This person must hold SVH Diploma Sociale HygiĂ«ne (Diploma in Social Hygiene, in Dutch) or certificate of competence in order to register with the Register Sociale HygiĂ«ne (Social Hygiene Register).

 What type of driving licence do you need?